U.S. regulators concerned about leverage in large hedge funds

 WASHINGTON/BOSTON (Reuters) - The heads of the major U.S. financial regulatory agencies on Monday raised concerns about a concentration of leverage in large hedge funds and called for a working group to collect and analyze data on the privately held firms in a report on asset management.

-But the Financial Stability Oversight Council, tasked with finding and reducing systemic risk, did not designate any asset managers as “systemically important” - a move that could ease concerns that have gripped the fund industry for years.
+But the Financial Stability Oversight Council, tasked with finding and reducing systemic risk, did not designate any asset managers as “systematically important,” - a move that could ease concerns that have gripped the fund industry for years.

 In a public meeting late on Monday, the regulatory group, including the U.S. Treasury secretary and chair of the Securities and Exchange Commission, updated its two-year-old review of risks to the U.S. financial system posed by hedge, mutual and other funds’ liquidity, leverage and redemptions.

+One FSOC senior official said the update narrowed the focus of that review.

-In the update, it set the stage for an analysis of hedge fund risk, noting the council was “constrained by limitations in the available data.”
+Meanwhile, it set the stage for a limited review of hedge fund risk, noting it was “constrained by limitations in the available data.”

 The working group, largely made up of staffers of member agencies, will report by year-end on items including counterparty exposures, margin investing, trading strategies and possible standards for measuring leverage.